-UBC Mechanical Engineering team chose Universal Energy Module (UEM), the concept developed by Ascent Systems Technologies for their project.
-UEM combines advantages of state of the art solar technology, smart energy storage and energy booster in one integrated package.
-Thanks to the optimized configuration the system will fit in a small shipping container to be[…]
+UBC Mechanical Engineering team chose Ascent Mobile Energy System (AMES), the concept developed by Ascent Systems Technologies for their project.
+AMES combines advantages of state of the art solar technology, smart energy storage and energy booster in one integrated package.
+Thanks to the optimized configuration the system fits in a small shipping container to be[…]

 Ascent Systems Technologies achieved a significant milestone and made an important step toward its goal of creating uninterrupted source of clean energy.
 On May 16, 2017 it began installation of the Integrated Thermal Hydronic System (ITHS) at the Centre for Interactive Research on Sustainability (CIRS) at UBC in Vancouver.
 The system consists of a solar[…]

 Ascent Systems Technologies became an affiliate member of the BC chapter of the Canadian Council for International Cooperation (BCCIC).
 BCCIC mission is to engage its members and others to share knowledge, build relationships, and develop their capacity towards achieving sustainable global development.
 One of the important goals of the BCCIC is to increase public awareness[…]